Work Rest and Play: International releases

 Releases varied.
-Some countries opted to issue "Night Boat To Cairo" as a two-track 45rpm single, containing a variety of B-sides: in France "Swan Lake"; in Belgium "The Young & The Old" and in Germany "Don't Quote Me On That".
-In the Netherlands "Night Boat To Cairo" was the B-side and "Tarzan's Nuts" from One Step Beyond... was the A-side of the 45rpm single, this is in addition to the 33rpm EP which was also issued there.
-In Portugal, the EP featured a different mix of "Night Boat To Cairo".
+Some countries opted to issue "Night Boat to Cairo" as a two-track 45rpm single, containing a variety of B-sides: in France "Swan Lake"; in Belgium "The Young and the Old" and in Germany "Don't Quote Me on That".
+In the Netherlands "Night Boat to Cairo" was the B-side and "Tarzan's Nuts" from One Step Beyond... was the A-side of the 45rpm single; this is in addition to the 33rpm EP which was also issued there.
+In Portugal, the EP featured a different mix of "Night Boat to Cairo".

-In the UK 45rpm DJ and jukebox editions were printed up with "Deceives The Eye" as the B-side.
-In Italy a 33rpm 12" single was released with "Un Passo Avanti" ("One Step Beyond" sung in Italian) and "Night Boat To Cairo" on one side and "The Young & The Old" and "Don't Quote Me On That" on the other.
+In the UK 45rpm DJ and jukebox editions were printed up with "Deceives the Eye" as the B-side.
+In Italy a 33rpm 12" single was released with "Un Passo Avanti" ("One Step Beyond" sung in Italian) and "Night Boat to Cairo" on one side and "The Young and the Old" and "Don't Quote Me on That" on the other.

-When Japan released the "Grey Day"-led 6-track 12" EP in 1981, it contained the three 1980-recorded Work Rest & Play EP tracks, two of which were alternate mixes; the aforementioned "Don't Quote Me On That" plus "Deceives The Eye" which ends cleanly without Suggs's echoing, fading vocal.
+When the "Grey Day"-led 6-track 12" EP was released in Japan in 1981, it contained the three 1980-recorded Work Rest and Play EP tracks, two of which were alternate mixes; the aforementioned "Don't Quote Me on That" plus "Deceives the Eye" which ends cleanly without Suggs's echoing, fading vocal.